What does PBJ Connections do?

 What kind of certification does the staff at PBJ Connections have?

 Our mental health professionals are licensed or independently licensed social workers or counselors.
-We have a counselor on staff who is also a certified American Sign Language interpreter, allowing her to work in a culturally competent manner with Deaf/Hard Of Hearing clients.
-Mental health professionals have taken specific training for providing EAP sessions.
+Mental health professionals have taken specific training for providing Equine Assisted Psychotherapy (EAP) sessions working with horses.

 How long is treatment at PBJ Connections?